 I also started with a lot of social media (Facebook and LinkedIn primarily), but I found that speaking and writing are much more fulfilling for me.
 It is really important to find the outreach strategies that feel most fulfilling and authentic to you.

-Marialex Feoli is a Software Development Director at Intel Corporation says that what has worked for her in building a personal brand is self-reflection, getting a mentor, seeking feedback and acting consistently.
+Marialex Feoli, a Software Development Director at Intel Corporation says that what has worked for her in building a personal brand is self-reflection, getting a mentor, seeking feedback, and acting consistently.

-Having clarity around my personal branding has allowed me to build reputation and credibility and has helped me grown my career exponentially.
+Having clarity around my personal branding has allowed me to build a reputation and credibility and has helped me grow my career exponentially.
 It has also allowed me to leverage my strengths better as I’ve been able to find roles in which my uniqueness adds value.